felipegb94/tof-coding/README.md

 This repository contains functions to generate coding matrices often used in time-of-flight imaging.

+It also shows how we can use these coding matrices to encode timestamp values (without generating the coding matrix).

 Currently, this repository includes code to generate the following coding matrices

 1. **Fourier-based Coding:** Coding matrix based on the Fourier codes (i.e., rows from the DFT matrix)